 Dental bonding is a durable solution that, if done correctly, can last about as long as porcelain fillings.
 Bonding may eventually need to be repaired or replaced, depending on your bite, diet, and dental hygiene habits.

-Contact us today to schedule a free consultation or to learn more about bonding or other cosmetic dentistry procedures.
+Contact us today to schedule a consultation or to learn more about bonding or other cosmetic dentistry procedures.
 Dr. Kleive’s practice operates in Black Mountain and serves Asheville, North Carolina.

 Dr. Mark Kleive proudly extends his services and expertise in cosmetic dentistry to patients traveling from nearby cities.
 We have provided driving directions from the following cities for your convenience.